zbalkan/slmgr-ps/README.md

 `slmgr-ps` is not yet a parameter-compatible or feature-complete replacement for `slmgr.vbs`.
 The current module focuses on common Windows activation operations, especially licensing status, online and offline activation, license installation and repair, rearm, product-key removal, product-key registry cleanup, and KMS client workflows.

-## Changes in 1.5.0

-- Added a stable `slmgr-ps.LicensingOperationResult` contract for mutating commands.
-- Added explicit `Verified`, `ProviderAccepted`, `NotVerifiable`, and `Failed` verification states.
-- Standardized provider failures with hexadecimal SPP/CIM error codes when available and stable operation identifiers.
-- Replaced repeated per-target error emission followed by a duplicate first-error throw with one aggregate batch error containing structured failed-target results.
-- Expanded extended activation reporting with numeric and readable license status, status reason, evaluation end date, grace and rearm data, service version, client-machine ID, KMS-host state, and activation/renewal intervals.
-- Preserved unset provider dates as `$null` rather than artificial minimum dates.

-## Changes in 1.4.0

-- Added standalone KMS client endpoint, port, lookup-domain, and host-caching configuration.
-- Added service-wide and activation-ID-scoped KMS client settings where the SPP provider supports both scopes.
-- Added lookup-domain clearing without changing the existing host-and-port-only reset behavior.
-- Added hostname, FQDN, IPv4, bracketed IPv6, embedded-port, domain, and port validation before CIM sessions are opened.
-- Added configured and discovered KMS client state to extended activation output.
-- Corrected KMS host-caching calls to pass the provider's required `DisableCaching` argument.

-## Changes in 1.3.0

-- Added `.xrm-ms` license-file installation for local and remote computers.
-- Added local system-license repair from the Windows OEM and SPP token directories.
-- Added application-level and SKU-level rearm with exact GUID targeting.
-- Added file, identifier, provider-contract, and pre-session validation for the new operations.
-- Added per-file and per-computer failure containment with final terminating errors.
-- Added tests for routing, cleanup, `ShouldProcess`, partial failure, and public exports.

-## Changes in 1.2.0

-- Added explicit product-key installation followed by activation in one command.
-- Added activation-ID targeting for license queries, activation, offline activation, key removal, and KMS client settings.
-- Added `-All` enumeration for basic and extended license information.
-- Added product and application identifiers to license-information output.
-- Added batch failure containment for activation and reset operations.
-- Added deterministic post-install product selection and final activation-ID verification.
-- Added validation that rejects ambiguous product-key and activation-ID combinations.

-## Changes in 1.1.2

-- Fixed Publish script for master/main branch checks

-## Changes in 1.1.1

-- Corrected product-key registry clearing to use `SoftwareLicensingService`.
-- Corrected KMS reset to clear both the configured host and port while preserving the lookup domain.
-- Allowed non-elevated module import for read-only commands.
-- Preserved the caller's error-action preference when commands fail.
-- Added final-state verification for offline activation.
-- Added SPP class-contract, session, and failure-path tests.

 ## About this module

 One of my hardening guidelines is to remove VBScript execution from managed Windows environments where possible.